stat660-f18/course-questions-wiki/week-08/README.md

 [Course Textbook Chapter 12, Problem 8]
 - Question (llopez37-stat660) If we had added first as well would we have gotten two observations?
+- Answer (jduan10-stat660): Yes.
+There will be two observations.
 * Question (yli110-stat660): What does the pdv look like at the compilation phase at the beginning of DATA step?